marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

     (fma:m (neg:m op1) op2 (neg:m op3))

-  .. index:: minm3 instruction pattern

-  .. index:: maxm3 instruction pattern
+  .. index:: minm3 instruction pattern, maxm3 instruction pattern

 :samp:`smin{m}3`, :samp:`smax{m}3`
   Signed minimum and maximum operations.
 When used with floating point, if both operands are zeros, or if either operand is ``NaN``, then it is unspecified which of the two operands is returned as the result.

-  .. index:: fminm3 instruction pattern

-  .. index:: fmaxm3 instruction pattern
+  .. index:: fminm3 instruction pattern, fmaxm3 instruction pattern

 :samp:`fmin{m}3`, :samp:`fmax{m}3`
   IEEE-conformant minimum and maximum operations.
 If one operand is a quiet